 There's a small harbor with a breakwater, pier, and sandy beach.
 The breakwater is handy, but summer storms often come from the northeast, spoiling the anchorage here and, in the past at least, forcing ships to anchor off the west side.

 Judging from the lamp posts, people have been coming and going for a while--now almost entirely on day trips.
-They're very well-behaved.

 We can wander over to the fort.
 Here's an 18th century house built of basalt, plastered and painted with an ahistorical but now common vermillion.
 The wood bits are pine.
 The only trees growing around here naturally are palms and baobabs, so the pines are imported.
 You might expect that they came from France, but no, they're pitch pine from North America.

 Water supply was always an acute problem, with cisterns catching rain and supplemented by water brought in boats.
-In recent years somebody's found a way to top up the supply.

 There are plenty of buildings in ruin, but many have been tidied up to a fare-thee-well.